 When I started my career after college, retirement was the last thing on my mind.
 I was 22, and it hardly seemed important.
-Luckily my employer (the state government) required that I contribute to my retirement account — otherwise I probably wouldn’t!
+Luckily my employer (the state government) required that I contribute to my retirement account — otherwise, I probably wouldn’t have!

 As I learned more about finance, I began to see the importance of saving and investing early.

 By my late twenties, I was contemplating quitting my job to run my own business.
-One of the biggest things holding me back was the fear of being on my own for saving for retirement.
+One of the biggest things holding me back was the fear of being on my own to save for retirement.

 In this article, I’m sharing that knowledge with you and talking about how to save for retirement when you’re self-employed.